openedx/edx-documentation/en_us/course_authors/source/proctored_exams/pt_create.rst

 #.
 In the course outline, select **Proctoring Settings**.

-   A Verificient Proctortrack dashboard opens in a new browser window.
+   The Verificient Proctortrack dashboard opens in a new browser window.

 #.
-In the Proctortrack dashboard, select the rules that you want to enforce for
+In the Proctortrack dashboard, open the **Manage Configurations > Exceptions
+   > Identify Verification** tab.
+Select the rules that you want to enforce for the proctoring Onboarding subsection of your course and disable the rules that you do not want to enforce.
-   the proctored exam.

 #.
-Select **Save**.
+Open the **Manage Configurations > Exceptions > Test Settings** tab.
+Select
+   the rules that you want to enforce for the proctored exam and disable the rules that you do not want to enforce.